shokrof/pbhoney/README.md

 # pbhoney
 pbhoney(v15.8.24) code to build conda packages.
-I extracted the code from the debian packages becuase I wasnt able to get teh coude hosted on sourceforge working.
+I extracted the code from the debian packages becuase I wasnt able to build the code hosted on sourceforge.

 ## refrences
 1) https://sourceforge.net/projects/pb-jelly/